tersesystems/terse-logback/docs/guide/correlationid.md

 ## CorrelationIdTapFilter

 The `CorrelationIdTapFilter` is a turbofilter that always logs to a given appender if the correlation id appears, even if the appender is not configured for logging.

+This functions as a <a href="https://www.enterpriseintegrationpatterns.com/patterns/messaging/WireTap.html">wiretap</a>.

+Tap Filters are very useful as a way to send data to an appender.
+They completely bypass any kind of logging level configured on the front end, so you can set a logger to INFO level but still have access to all TRACE events when an error occurs, through the tap filter's appenders.

+For example, a tap filter can automatically log everything with a correlation id at a TRACE level, without requiring filters or altering the log level as a whole.
+Let's run a simple HTTP client program that calls out to Google and prints a result.

 ```xml
 <configuration>